Major League Baseball has 30 teams playing in 30 stadiums. Scheduling a 162-game season for each team is a challenge.

 Unlike professional leagues, youth sports directors across many sports don’t have the luxury of full-time schedulers and the unlimited support of the venues they work with.
 Admins often schedule their seasons by hand, which can take a long time (we hope you didn’t have any weekend plans …), require coordination with park district employees and your director of officials, and put your puzzle-solving skills to the ultimate test.
 And scheduling so many teams definitely can be mind-bending.

-Fortunately, league management software with a sports schedule maker tool can help navigate this maze, save time, and reduce the amount of Tylenol you’ll need in the preseason.
+Fortunately, league management software with an online sports scheduling tool can help navigate this maze, save time, and reduce the amount of Tylenol you’ll need in the preseason.
 Here are some ways how:

 Ditch the Spreadsheets